 Q: Can I delete an iMessage after it has been sent?
 A: No, iMessage does not offer a "delete for everyone" feature.
 You can delete the message on your device, but it will remain on the recipient's device.

 Q: What happens if I turn on Airplane Mode after sending an iMessage?
 A: If the message hasn't been delivered yet (indicated by a blue progress bar), enabling Airplane Mode might prevent it from being sent.
-However, this is not a guaranteed method.
+On the flip side, this is not a guaranteed method.

 Q: Are there any third-party apps that can unsend iMessages?
 A: No, third-party apps that claim to unsend iMessages are generally unreliable and can pose security risks.
 It's best to avoid such apps.